Whole Person Recovery

 The system identifies the types of activities that individuals, organisations and communities must engage in to generate and acquire the 'recovery capital' needed to enable and support long term recovery.
 Working with local stakeholders in Bognor Regis and Crawley, we took forward a series of local innovations designed to generate the recovery capital they prioritised including:

-1. A short film designed to encourage more GPs to understand their role in the recovery process and engage in a far more positive manner.
+Here is a short film designed to encourage more GPs to understand their role in the recovery process and engage in a far more positive manner.

 This film was developed and filmed with local people in recovery - mostly drawn from Arun EXACT.
 You can watch the development of the film storyboard.